gabeklein/entangled-io/README.md

 <br/>

-And that's it!
-Click the button and "Hello Moto"!
+Click the button and "Hello Moto" 😎

 <br/>

 ## So why does this work?

-This works because, having crawled your provided functions, `@entangled/express` defined the route: <br>
+This works because, having crawled the functions you provide, `@entangled/express` defined the route: <br>
-`POST //host:8080/sayhi` on whatever backend you've setup.
+`POST //host:8080/sayhi` on whatever backend you would setup.

 At the same time, a copy of `@entangled/client` was injected in place of `my-service`, exporting `*` which contains
 ```ts
 { sayHi: (name?: string) => Promise<string> }
 ```

-When called, the runtime goes to work to bundle and send your arguments (if any) to a matching resource.
+When called, the runtime goes to work to bundle and send your arguments (if any) to a matching route.

 If all goes well, your Express backend receives the request, to then reformat and `apply` to your original function. <br/> Much the same occures for the response, and *voila* the client's promise resolves the returned value!

-And all of your glue-code? 👋`⤵`<br/> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+And all of your glue-code: `⤵`<br/> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;